 During the late Cretaceous the margin configuration was similar to present.
-Santonian and Maastrichtian channel and fan sands supplied by rivers flowing from north - northwest fed the subsiding margin and deposited as fans in the deepwater areas.
-Figure 4 illustrates Campanian-Maastrichtian channel and fan fairways identified in SL-4 and SL-5.
-Producing analogues for these systems are seen in Cote d'Ivoire and Ghana.
+Santonian and Maastrichtian channel and fan sands supplied by rivers flowing from north - northwest fed the subsiding margin and deposited as fans in the deep water areas.
+Figure 6 illustrates the depositional environments and distribution of channels and fans identified in SL-5.
+Producing analogues for these Maastrichtian systems are seen in Cote d'Ivoire and Ghana.